How To Use HTML For Amazon Book Descriptions To Stand Out

 A better-looking book description in less than five minutes

-It’s quite easy to make your description more attractive to a potential reader.
+It’s quite easy to make your book description more attractive to a potential reader.

-I am going to take a bland book description and add a new attention-grabbing headline.
-Then I’ll italicize a few reviews quotes, and make the last line a bold attention grabber simply by adding some HTML tags.
+I’ll italicize a few review quotes.
+Then make the last line a bold attention grabber simply by adding some HTML tags.

 <h2>When it comes to love, it’s never too late …</h2>